wp-plugins/woocommerce-menu-extension/readme.txt

 * With this plugin you can now add a WooCommerce links to existing WordPress menu.
 * You can also add login/logout menu with auto switch functionality based on user's login state.
+* You can also add WooCommerce search to menu.
+* You can also add multiple WooCommerce shortcodes whereever you want.
 * Nonce token is present on logout item.

 Plugin Developed by August Infotech [Visit website](http://www.augustinfotech.com)